clearlinux/clear-linux-documentation/source/clear-linux/get-started/virtual-machine-install/vmware-player-2.rst

     * Click `Next`.

 #.
-On the `Specify Disk Capacity` step, set the desired size.
+On the `Specify Disk Capacity` step, set the desired disk size.

     |vmware-player-05|